Injury and Retirement

 We demand the highest standards of welfare from all our owners, trainers and racetracks and are proud to oversee a sport with world-class integrity.

 This approach is encapsulated within our Greyhound Commitment.
 Launched in 2018, this eight-point manifesto has been welcomed by owners, trainers and wider stakeholders and has quickly become the blueprint for how our industry is run.

-We have now published our first annual update on the Greyhound Commitment, which you can read below.
+We have now published our second annual update on the Greyhound Commitment, which you can read below.

-It details the progress which has been made on all eight facets of the Commitment, as well as setting out our targets and ambitions for improving standards further.
+It details the progress which has been made on all eight facets of the Commitment, as well as setting out our ambitions for improving standards further.

 Independent Veterinary Surgeons are present at all GBGB licensed tracks to check the health and wellbeing of every greyhound both before and after racing, and to provide emergency care in the event that any dog needs it.